The Buckeye Boulders Climbing

-This is a local bouldering area located along the North South Trail in the Burlingame Management Area.
-Over the years, desperate local climbers have scoured the woods looking for something climbable.
-Most searches have come to naught, as, though there is a lot of exposed rock in the area, most of it is short crappy clumps covered in moss.
-A few decent and sometimes quality scattered boulders and mini-ledges have been found though.
-This is probably the most concentrated cluster with easy access, with maybe a couple dozen problems or more, ranging from butt dragging lip encounters to some fairly scary highballs, mostly on the ledge along the trail.
+This is a scruffy little local bouldering spot located along the North South Trail in the Burlingame Management Area.
+It is not very inspiring looks wise, but there is a concentration of problems with easy access and some are definitely worth doing.
+There are maybe a couple dozen problems or more, ranging from butt dragging lip encounters to some fairly scary highballs, mostly on the ledges along the North South Trail.
 Last I knew, grades ran up to about V6 or 7.

-Chris Smith developed most of the problems, though it is likely other climbers played on the rock earlier.
-After Chris, another group of locals found the area and had the fun of doing the first ascents all over again, so some of the routes have multiple names.
+I think Chris Smith did the first more extensive developed, though it is likely other climbers played on the rock to some extent earlier.
+After Chris, another group of locals had the fun of doing the first ascents all over again, so some of the routes have multiple names.

-With most of the bouldering right along the popular North South Trail, keep you cleaning and landscaping discrete and be sure to brush off your chalk when done.
-Southern RI can be tick hell, and being right next to a swamp, ticks and mosquitoes may be bad here.
-Be sure to check yourself well for them when you get home.
-Its best to visit in the winter when they arent so bad.
-Being a hunting area, wear your orange during season too, though nobody should be shooting near the trail.
+With most of the bouldering right along the popular North South Trail, keep any cleaning and landscaping discrete and be sure to brush off your chalk when done.
+Being right next to a swamp, ticks and mosquitoes may be bad here.
+Lyme and Babesiosis are no joke so check yourself well for ticks when you get home.
+Orange is required during hunting season, though nobody should be shooting near the trail.
 If you park at the small pullout, be careful pulling out.
 People fly around the blind curve.